 Review by Karl Verhoven

-This puzzling and schizophrenic compilation serves no great purpose beyond gathering some middling to decent Luke Cage stories together, presumably to tie in with the 2015 launch of Netflix’s Luke Cage series.
+This puzzling compilation sprawls all over the place and serves no great purpose beyond gathering some middling to decent Luke Cage stories together, presumably to tie in with the 2015 launch of Netflix’s Luke Cage series.
 Or so it would seem if Marvel hadn’t deliberately stressed an Avengers connection, surely destined to puzzle anyone only familiar with the Avengers film franchise in which Cage plays no part.

 Content selection is further hampered by Cage’s potential status as an African American icon being severely compromised by his being unable to sustain a solo series of consequence since the 1970s.
 Much of the material from that is now considered embarrassing, no matter how well intentioned at the time, so no exclamations of “Sweet Christmas!”, although there is the nonsense of an all-but forgotten Spider-Man and Daredevil story by Frank Miller, also featuring Cage.
 The 1980s colour jarringly contrasts that used in the remainder of the book, and the plot is one Miller would surely prefer to forget, where according to its needs people can either resist the Purple Man telling them what to do or not.
 “You resisted my will!
 In all my life only one other could disobey me, but even Daredevil could not do it so surely, so effortlessly…” And so on in similar arch fashion.
 It does feature one great Luke Cage moment, however, given the full page treatment by Herb Trimpe (sample art) in an otherwise unremarkable job.